 With 4,000 species of fish and over 200 families of invertebrates, the aquarium is now an authority on the Mediterranean and tropical marine ecosystem.
 Its latest addition, the “Shark Lagoon”, shows off the colors of the coral reef and its inhabitants.
 The 1st floor has hundreds of preserved specimens and reassembled skeletons including that of a baleen whale.
 Open year-round.

-Along the same stretch of beach, there is also a kids’ club, called Mini-Club, where children ages 3-12 will be watched and entertained for half or full days while parents enjoy some couple time in Monaco.
+Along the same stretch of beach, there is also a kids’ club, called Mini-Club, where children ages 3-12 will be watched and entertained in a play area for half or full days while parents enjoy some couple time in Monaco.
 The mini-club is open only on weekdays throughout July and August.
 Enrollment is directly at the club but they require vaccination information so plan accordingly.
 Plage du Larvotto, Avenue Princesse Grace, Monaco.
 Click here for more info.

 Need help planning a trip to Côte d’Azur or anywhere else in France?
 Our Family Vacation Planning Service can help!
 Request assistance by Connecting with a Family Travel Advisor.